 - Carpets: Avoid walking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

 - Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Food Items: Never consume food exposed to smoke or canned items that have been exposed to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or canned products that have been exposed to excessive heat.

-- Pets: Transfer any pets to a clean environment until your house has been restored and cleaned.
+- Pets: Move any pets to a safe environment until your home has been restored and cleaned.